 A data-driven approach that uses tests to determine how to optimize results is what Growth marketing is all about.
 Under these techniques, they experiment with different strategies and different channels altogether and check the results, optimize the best way for marketing spend

-Basically, Growth marketing is something that includes traditional marketing and different aspects of the user’s experience such as email marketing, SEO Optimization, and more.
+Basically, Growth marketing is something that includes traditional marketing and different aspects of the user’s experience such as the attractiveness of the brand (possibly by doing a Product Name Test), email marketing, SEO Optimization, and more.
 In order to achieve sustainable growth and robustness, the strategies are quickly implemented based on the insights gained.

 Goals of Growth Marketing or Growth Marketer